-Yep, we almost had a serious accident in our home this past weekend!
+Yep, we almost had an accident in our home this past weekend!
 My youngest had run over to the fridge after finishing his dinner.
 Very enthusiastically, he opened the freezer door to get the promised ice cream out.
 Only before he could get to the ice cream, two containers of frozen meals fell out and hit him on the head.
-Then they broke open on hitting the tile floor.
-Ok I did not have an organised freezer!
+They then broke open on hitting the tile floor.
+Ok, I did not have an organised freezer!

 I know, I know!!
 Decluttering the freezer has been on my to-do list for a while.
 I wasn’t sure how long I could put if off and get away with my “just shove in it and close the door quick” strategy.
 However I didn’t expect my procrastination to result with a bump on the head of my 6 year old.

-Well this weekend I made it a priority, with the help of a bit guilt and the knowledge that falling freezer items had now become a safety issue in my home.
+Well this weekend I made it a priority, with the knowledge that falling freezer items had now become a safety issue in my home.

 Guess what?
 The whole task only took me 15 minutes!!
 I know 15 minutes!!
 And a couple of extra minutes to write down what I actually had in the freezer so I could use it up.